alpine9000/AmigaDaLua/README.md

 LUA_BINDINGS=dos exec graphics intuition layers
 ```
 2. Create a new file `lua_layers.py` and configure the bindings

+Two python programs `extract_defines.py` and `extract_from_sfd.py` might help you automatically extract the names of items to bind.

 3. Create a new file `bindings_layers.c` and include the following code

 ```C